afumedo24/Smart-Dashboard-/README.md

 ### Key Features:
 - User data input form
 - Static and dynamic charts
-- Data from Mensa, Weather, News and Market Capitalization API
+- Data from Mensa, Weather, News and Market Capitalization APIs
 - Sensor settings view with configurations stored in a JSON file
 - Integration with internal and external REST APIs